 The 'lost wax' process involves thermally removing a wax insert after the feedstock has been formed around it.
 The wax fits inside the mould and its profile is transferred to the internal surface of the final part.
 Thus, it is essential that the wax be moulded to a high tolerance with an excellent surface finish.
 Removal of the insert was performed by suspending the sealed mould within a water bath, at a temperature above the melting point of the wax.
 After leaving the mould for a period, the wax melted out and evaporated exposing the inner surface of the moulded part.
-This then allowed water to enter the mould and subsequently polymerise any remaining uncured feedstock. at with the state of a set of a star shee to a second of a set of a star is when as a start we are in the advert
+This then allowed water to enter the mould and subsequently polymerise any remaining uncured feedstock. at with the state of a set of a set of a state of a set of a